FSV ZWICKAU

 Expected Ticket Availability

-The club website and online ticket shop are both 'auf Deutsch ' but non-German speakers can get around the issue easily enough thanks to Google Translate which makes booking tickets through the club's ticketing partner 'Vivenu' a straightforward process.
-Tickets can also be bought by visiting the box office which opens outside the ground 90 minutes before kick-off or from the Schwäneshop in Zwickau (Scheffelstraße 43, 08066 Zwickau; 10am-2pm, Tue-Wed; 2pm-6pm, Thu-Fri; open from three hours before kick-off on a matchday; tel: +49 (0) 375 20038818; email: onlineshop@fsv-zwickau.de).
+The online ticket shop has been given an English language option which makes booking tickets through the club's ticketing partner 'Vivenu' a straightforward process if your German isn't quite up to it.
+Tickets can also be bought by visiting the box office which opens outside the ground 90 minutes before kick-off or from the Schwäneshop in Zwickau (Scheffelstraße 43, 08066 Zwickau; 10am-2pm, Tue; 2pm-6pm, Thu; 12pm-4pm, Fri; open from three hours before kick-off on a matchday; tel: +49 (0) 375 20038818; email: onlineshop@fsv-zwickau.de).

-FSV never come close to selling out their matches and so even when they're deciding Erzgebirge supremacy against Aue or renewing old GDR rivalries against Hallescher, getting hold of a ticket this season shouldn't be too much of a problem.
+FSV never come close to selling out their matches and so even when they're renewing old GDR rivalries against Hallescher FC, getting hold of a ticket this season shouldn't be a problem.

 GETTING THERE & AWAY